California Rules of Court 2026

 (2) Report suspected child abuse to the appropriate agency, as provided by law, and inform the parties of the provider's obligation to make such reports; and

-(3) Suspend or terminate visitation under (p).
+(3) Suspend or terminate visitation and exchanges under (p).

-(Subd (n) amended and relettered effective January 1, 2015; adopted as subd (k) effective January 1, 1998; previously amended and relettered as subd (l) effective January 1, 2007.)
+(Subd (n) amended effective January 1, 2026; adopted as subd (k) effective January 1, 1998; previously amended and relettered as subd (l) effective January 1, 2007, and amended and relettered effective January 1, 2015.)

 (o) Additional legal responsibilities of professional providers